-An adult bowhead’s head accounts for approximately two fifths of its body length.
+Did you know an adult bowhead’s head accounts for approximately two fifths of its body length?
 These Arctic giants specialise in particularly small crustacean prey, so they need a large amount of baleen to filter sufficient quantities from the water.

 About 640 baleen plates hang from its upper jaw and, at 4m in length, they are the longest of any whale’s – hence the need for a super-sized head.
 The head of this whale comprises one-third of its body length of up to 25m; its mouth is the size of a garage.